yguitton/training-material/topics/imaging/tutorials/voronoi-segmentation/tutorial.md

 >
 {: .agenda}

+### Application to Earth Observation

+In an Astronomical observation..

 ## Data requirements
 Two images are required for Voronoi segmentation: A source image and a matching seed image containing objects from the source image annotated as white spots on a black background.